This is a sponsored post written on behalf of Sargento Foods, Inc. All opinions are 100% mine.

 - Roll wrap up tightly and secure with string or a toothpick.
 Best enjoyed immediately or the same day.

-- Try different vegetables — this would be great with red peppers, sprouts, pickled red onions or pickled radishes.
+- Try different vegetables: red peppers, sprouts, pickled red onions or pickled radishes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.